dpaiton/dpaiton.github.io/_pages/bio.md

 <strong>Interests</strong><br>
 When I'm not working I love playing outside, especially ultimate frisbee, disc golf, snowboarding, and hiking.
-I am also a gamer; I frequently play all sorts of games, from videogames to tabletop.
+I am also a gamer; I play all sorts of games, from videogames to tabletop.
 And these things are always most fun when done with my partner, Christine, and our two dogs [Barley](https://www.instagram.com/barleythedogg/) and [Ramsey](https://www.instagram.com/ramseythepup/).